Eulith/CodeExercise02/README.md

 ---

-Implement a simple escrow contract with a CLI tool to interface the on-chain components.
+Implement a simple on-chain contract with an accompanying CLI tool.

-Your escrow should:
+!!
+Develop your contract **on a local chain**, you don't need to deploy or use any real assets for this exercise !!

-1. Accept funds from a payer.
-These funds can either be native ETH or an ERC20 token.
+Your contract should:
-You may want to include a note explaining that decision.
+1. Accept ETH or an ERC20 token on your local chain.
-2. Define a recipient.
+2. Define a recipient address.
-3. Define some condition upon which the funds are release to the recipient.
+3. Define some condition upon which the ETH is released to the recipient.
+For example: "if the recipient sends the secret code, they will receive the ETH"
-4. Execute the transfer when your release condition is met.
+4. Execute the ETH transfer (on your local chain) when the release condition is met.
 5. Do whatever else you think is useful.

 You must use Rust as your programing language.

 Your CLI tool should be a standalone binary and allow the user to:

-1. Deploy the escrow to a local chain.
+1. Deploy your contract to a **local chain**.
-2. Define the payer and the recipient.
+2. Set the recipient address.
-3. Take an action that satisfies the release condition.
+3. Take an action that satisfies your release condition.
-4. Check the balance of the payer or recipient.
+4. Check the balance of the contract or recipient.
 5. Reset state to setup the contract for another use.
 6. Whatever else you think would be useful.